-God is equally as prodigal and generous in forgiveness, as we see, in the gospels.
+God is equally prodigal and generous in forgiveness, in the gospel, as we see.
 In the parable of the Father who forgives the prodigal son we see a person who can forgive out of a richness that dwarfs dignity and calculated cost to self.
 And we see this same largesse in Jesus himself as he forgives both those who executed him and those who abandoned him during his execution.

 God, from everything we can see, is so rich in love and mercy that he can afford to be wasteful, over-generous, non-calculating, non-discriminating, incredibly risk-taking, and big-hearted beyond our imaginations.

-And that's the invitation: to have a sense of God's abundance so as to risk always a bigger heart and generosity beyond the instinctual fear that has us believe that, because things seem scarce, we need to be more calculating.
+And that's the invitation: to have a sense of God's abundance so as to risk always a bigger heart and generosity beyond the instinctual fear that has us believe that we need to be more calculating because things seem scarce.